 Sociology 361 - Power, Hegemony, Resistance

-Full course for one semester.
+One-unit semester course.
 This course invites its participants to treat politics as grounded in everyday life, as arising from power and agency, and as a medium of domination and change.
 It introduces key sociological debates on relations of power in which, as Karl Marx famously suggests, individuals generate their thinking and acting not as they please but under the restrictions of structural contexts and social inequalities.
 Those social forces, however, do not divest individuals from becoming agents.
 People almost always have potentials for resisting and changing.
 When, why, and how people realize these possibilities are undoubtedly central concerns of this class.
 But, why people are resigned to and how they participate in their own domination are equally crucial.
 This course thus calls as much attention to those individualistic and collective forms of resistance as it does to their absence.
-Prerequisites: Sociology 211 or consent of the instructor.
+Prerequisite: Sociology 211 or consent of the instructor.
 Conference.

 Sociology 363 - Sociology of Culture